lisongxu/CSCE156-Project-DB/README.md

   * Visibility Window (20 points): Correct visibility list display and functionality for editing the list.

 #### 5.2.3.
-Bonus (35 points)
+Bonus Features (60 points)

+  * Comments and Coding Style (Bonus 5 points): Attend lab sessions for detailed grading criteria on comments and coding style.

   * Create New Accounts (Bonus 5 points): Enable users to create new accounts.

   * Delete Accounts (Bonus 5 points): Allow users to delete their current account.
 Ensure complete removal of user data, including username, password, visibility, and posts, from the database in the correct sequence.

-  * Comments and Coding Style (Bonus 5 points): Attend lab sessions for detailed grading criteria on comments and coding style.
+  * Sorting Posts (Bonus 5 points): Allow users to choose how to sort the posts in the *Post Window*.
+In addition to the default ascending order of postTime, users can choose from the following addtional orderings: descending order of postTime, ascending or descending order of usernames of the posts.

-  * Like Posts (Bonus 20 points):  Permit users to like posts visible to them.
-The like information should be accessible to all users who can view the post.
+  * Like Posts (Bonus 20 points):  Enable users to like and unlike posts visible to them.
+The like information should be visible to all users who can view the post.
 Design a new table or add a new attribute to existing tables, ensuring continued adherence to 3NF.

+  * Admin Accounts (Bonus 20 points): Define two types of users: normal users and admin users.
+A user is a normal user by default.
+An admin user can access the *Admin Window*, where the user can create new user accounts, delete existing accounts, view all posts in the database, and sort the posts in different orderings mentioned above as well as by the number of likes per post.
+In our example, make David an admin user.

-You are encouraged to demonstrate the functionality of your Jstgram, particularly the bonus features, to our LAs for feedback and assessment.
+You are encouraged to demonstrate the functionality of your Jstgram before submission, particularly the bonus features, to our LAs for feedback and assessment.

-### 5.3 Grading by the instructor (Additional bonus points)
+### 5.3 Grading by the Instructor (Additional Bonus Points)

 Write a report to study and compare the performance of various data retrieval methods from the database server to Java.

 For example, let's consider the list of posts in the *Post Window*, which includes all posts published by the current user and all posts visible to them.
 One possible method involves a single well-designed join select statement to directly retrieve these posts from the database server.
 Alternatively, one could first use a select statement to retrieve the list of users whose posts are visible to the current user, followed by one or more select statements to retrieve their posts from the database server.
 Both methods are suitable for this project, but they offer differing different performance levels.

-  * Points: Earn an additional up to 60 bonus points
+  * Points: Earn an additional up to 100 bonus points

   * Grading: The instructor will grade this report.